zameerbharwani/Image-Inpainting-Algorithm/README.md

 For each missing pixel in the target patch, determine the corresponing pixel intensity at the same co-ordinate of all the candidate patches and sort them in ascending order.
 Drop the αλ largest and smallest values.
 Sum the remaining intensity values and normalize by dividing by λ-2αλ.

 The above algorithm is repeated until all target patches are filled.

+We use the alpha-trimmed mean instead of the full mean because it is less sensitive to outliers in the candidate patches.